mikerourke/transfermyti.me/README.md

 ## Purpose

-This tool is intended to replace the [`toggl-to-clockify`](https://github.com/mikerourke/toggl-to-clockify) CLI tool I created for transferring entries from Toggl to Clockify.
+This tool is intended to replace the [`toggl-to-clockify-cli`](https://github.com/mikerourke/toggl-to-clockify-cli) tool I created for transferring entries from Toggl to Clockify.

 I changed the name to **transfermyti.me** after buying the domain name and completely refactoring the application to allow you to transfer from Toggl to Clockify or vice versa.